Submissions Deadline

 Seconds

-The A. Hays Town Awards seek to promote and award excellence in the design and execution of classical and vernacular architecture in Louisiana.
-In honor of architect A. Hays Town’s legacy of rigorous study and perpetuation of Louisiana’s architectural heritage, these awards will be granted to designers and craftsman who demonstrate exceptional literacy in the language of classical architecture and the building traditions of Louisiana.
+The A. Hays Town Awards seek to promote and honor excellence in the design and execution of classical and vernacular architecture in Louisiana.
+Inspired by the enduring legacy of architect A. Hays Town, who dedicated his life to the rigorous study and preservation of Louisiana’s rich architectural heritage, these awards celebrate those who excel and continue to advance and invent within our proud tradition.

 Winners